Entries Tagged 'Quality Assurance' ↓

 The answer was a pause and thus, we decided to discuss it.
 And that is how it started – Wireframe/Prototype Testing :) Continue reading →

-Personal Note: It’s a great opportunity for a QA/Tester to be a CMMI Appraisal Team Member (ATM).
-ATM gets extensive exposure of a complete CMMI model.
-If your organization is going for appraisal and you get an opportunity to be an ATM, grab it.
-It’s an achievement you will like to mention in your resume.
+Personal Note: It’s a great opportunity for any QA/Tester to be a CMMI Appraisal Team Member (ATM).
+ATM gets an extensive exposure of a complete CMMI model.
+If your organization is going for appraisal and if you get an opportunity to be an ATM, grab it.
+It’s an achievement that you will like to add on to your resume.

-To Readers: Appraisal is complex and time taking process.
-I have tried to describe it as simple as possible.
-This article will give you brief idea about CMMI Appraisal.
-It’s not about CMMI model but it will tell what happens during appraisal!
-There may be understanding problems initially (If you are not familiar with CMMI terminology) until you arrive at an example below, Please keep reading until then.
+To Readers: Appraisal is a complex and time taking process.
+However, I have tried to describe it as simple as possible.
+This article will give you a brief idea about CMMI Appraisal.
+It’s not about CMMI model but it will explain what happens during appraisal!
+There may be understanding problems initially (If you are not familiar with CMMI terminology) but, until you arrive at an example below, Please keep reading until then.
 Continue reading →

 FMEA is mostly used by the upper management or stakeholders.
 In practice, the testers get little insights into this technique.
 But now the trend is changing and I feel if the testers understand this concept properly, they can drive their thought process of Continue reading →